-Corequisite: MATH 1113.
+Prerequisite: MATH 1113.
 General course in the most important types of engineering drawings.
 A foundation course in lettering, geometrical exercises, orthographic projections, including auxiliary views, sections, pictorial representation.
 The computer is introduced as a drafting tool.
 Lecture and laboratory four hours.

-MCEG(ELEG) 1012 Introduction to Engineering Prerequisites: high school trigonometry and ACT Math score of 24 or above, or MATH 1113, 1203.
+MCEG(ELEG) 1012 Introduction to Engineering Prerequisite: MATH 1113 or any higher level mathematics course.
 An introductory course to acquaint students with the technical and social aspects of engineering, the analytic approach to problem solving, measurements and calculations, including application of computer techniques.
 Lecture one hour, laboratory two hours.